Dropping One or More Courses

 Unused meal plan credit is refundable throughout the semester.
 The refund amount equals the balance of the unused contract less a ten percent administrative fee.

 There will be no refund of general, special and laboratory fees.
+There will be no refund for summer tuition charges.

 Adjustment of financial aid due to complete withdrawal